davidwalker/closcad/readme.md

 ## Usage

-At the moment you have to use deps.edn git dependencies. so add something like this to your deps.edn file:
+At the moment you have to use deps.edn git dependencies.
+So add something like this to your deps.edn file:

 ```clojure
 closcad {:git/url "https://github.com/davidwalker/closcad"